 Office phone systems have been a norm since the time telephones became an integral part of business communication.
 It’s a known fact that businesses can’t survive without communication, especially long-distance voice communication since most people prefer to talk and get the job done.
 But the problem comes when the inbound calls exceed the devices or when the calls need to be delivered to a specific terminal based on certain conditions.
 Thus, the earliest form of Office Phone Systems came into being.

 Our guide to Basics of Virtual Office Phone Systems is centered about the following three methods that have followed in the footsteps of the advancing technology.
 A good office phone system can turn the tides in your favor while a bad one can reverse it.
-Therefore, understanding the working concept and the advantages along with disadvantages is mandatory to choose the system that offers most benefits for a business.
+Therefore, understanding the working concept and the advantages along with disadvantages is mandatory to choose the system that offers the most benefits for a business.

 PBX (or) Private Branch Exchange System